alibaba/gym-starcraft/README.md

     ```

 ## Usage
-1. Start StarCraft with BWAPI by Chaoslauncher.
+1. Start StarCraft server with BWAPI by Chaoslauncher.

 2. Run examples: